clarkenewsh/final-year-project-vle-webapp/content/articles/remember-the-research.md

 ---
 title: Remember the Research
-description: Learn how to think as a Compouter Scienetist and understabnd that Computer Science undergraduate projects are not all about the build and coding.
+description: Learn how to think as a Computer Scientist and understand that Computer Science undergraduate projects are not all about the build and coding.
 alt: Remember the Research
 author: Admin
 ---